nuejs/nue/packages/nuejs.org/docs/layout.md

 [table]
-  Slot name     | Typical use
+  Slot name     | Use case
-  “banner”      | For temporary news banners above the master header “header”      | The global, site-wide header “subheader”   | For "breadcrumbs" or subnavigations “main”        | To take full control of contents inside the the main element “aside”       | For sidebars in documentation or product catalogue apps “pagehead”    | The "hero" area for blog entries or marketing pages “pagefoot”    | Call-to-action areas
+  “banner”      | For temporary news banners above the master header “header”      | The global, site-wide header “subheader”   | Typically for "breadcrumbs" or subnavigations “main”        | To take full control of contents inside the the main element “aside”       | Typically for sidebars in documentation or product catalogue apps “pagehead”    | The "hero" area for blog entries or marketing pages “pagefoot”    | Mostly for call-to-actions
   “beside”      | Table of contents or other complementary navigations “footer”      | The global footer
   “bottom”      | Overlays, burger menus, or banners below the main footer